'Days or hours left': Russia tightens the noose in Mariupol

 Ukrainian President Volodmyr Zelenskyy said he had not seen or heard of the proposal, though one of his top advisers said the Ukrainian side was reviewing it.

 Moscow has long demanded Ukraine drop any bid to join NATO.
 Ukraine has said it would agree to that in return for security guarantees from a number of other countries.
-Other sources of tension include the status of both the Crimean Peninsula, seized by Moscow in 2014, and the country’s east, where the separatists have declared independent republics recognized by Russia.
+Other sources of tension include the status of both the Crimean Peninsula, seized by Moscow in 2014, and eastern Ukraine, where the separatists have declared independent republics recognized by Russia.

+A few thousand Ukrainian troops, by the Russians’ estimate, remained in the plant and its labyrinth of tunnels and bunkers spread out across about 11 square kilometers (4 square miles).
+Zelenskyy said about 1,000 civilians were also trapped there.

-A Ukrainian posted a video plea on Facebook urging world leaders to help evacuate people from the steel mill, saying, “We have more than 500 wounded soldiers and hundreds of civilians with us, including women and children.”
+A Ukrainian posted a video plea on Facebook urging world leaders to help evacuate people from the plant, saying, “We have more than 500 wounded soldiers and hundreds of civilians with us, including women and children.”

 The officer, who identified himself as Serhiy Volynskyy of the 36th Marine Brigade, said: “This may be our last appeal.
 We may have only a few days or hours left.”
 The authenticity of the video could not be independently verified.